Most Popular Roulette Strategies

 Interestingly, according to writer Ian Flemming, Bond’s preferred casino game was originally written as roulette.
 Unlike the other strategies covered so far, this is a flat betting system.
 This means you bet the same amount every round.

-Unlike the other strategies, this one involves making multiple bets at once.
+Unlike the other strategies, the James Bond Roulette Strategy involves making multiple bets at once.
 Assuming a $20 bet, you would place $14 on high, $5 on 13-18 and $1 on zero.
 The idea is to cover several areas.
 You place the highest bet on the one with the best odds.

 Once again, this is a strategy where you bet only on the even numbers (high/low, red/black, odd/even).
 Since these carry the highest odds, they’re the safest bets you can make.
 Even if you lose one round, a win in the next will let you break even.
 This is one of the simplest strategies to use while playing Roulette.